 - Games and puzzles – We’ve heard there have been a few hearty Battleship games played over our video system!
 Also, Hangman and Noughts and Crosses.
 Some have tried doing crossword puzzles together too, exchanging clues and answers.
 Guessing games are also fun.

-- Art challenge – Your support person might set a task to draw or paint something in particular for you to work on until your next session.
+- Art challenge – Your support worker might set a task to draw or paint something in particular for you to work on until your next session.

 - Reading – For those whose eyesight isn’t what it used to be, having the newspaper, a book or even a celebrity magazine read to you can be a wonderful thing.